raspberrypilearning/turtle-tracker/en/step_6.md

 Choose the same file as before.

-This time, choose column `2` which contains the y coordinate data for the same turtle.
+This time, choose column `2` as it contains the y coordinate data for the same turtle.

 ![Enter 2 for the column](images/turtle-a-import-y.png)